mhorpheus/test/Digital-Evidence.md

 - Data disposition,
 - HDD encryption detection.

 Always share only the PDF version of the one-pager with a Client.
-All manuals are available for a download [**here**](https://github.ibm.com/XFIR/DFIR-wiki/blob/master/documents/evidence%20collection%20one%20pagers).
+All one pager manuals are available for a download [**here**](https://github.ibm.com/XFIR/DFIR-wiki/blob/master/documents/evidence%20collection%20one%20pagers).

 There are several options to deliver digital evidence over the Internet to XFIR consultants.
 They are discussed on a [SpinUp](SpinUp#Environment-for-Data-Sharing-with-a-Client) process page.